0franciscor/rcomp-21-22-de-g1/doc/sprint1/1201239/README.md

  - This room is responsible for housing the Consolidation Point which makes the Outlets on rooms 2.0.4,5,6 possible.
  - The CP requires a 24 Port Fiber Optic Patch Panel, so that the Redundant connection to the HC can be successfully completed.
 It has a size of 1U.
  - The CP requires a 24 Port Cat7 Copper Patch Panel, which has a size of 1U.
- - Futureproofing the enclosure makes the total at 1.5*2U = 3U.
+ - The total required space sits at 2U, however, a 2x increase in terms of capacity to futureproof the enclosure leads to a 4U sized enclosure.

 | Outlet | CAT 7 Length (m) |
 |--------|------------------|